 Please MAKE SURE you use the correct documentation for your PCB Revision and your firmware version!
 Batch 1 (Rev 1) PCBs were sold in October 2021 and do not have a PCB Revision printed on them.
 Subsequent PCB revisions have a large "Rev 2" (etc) printed on the PCB silkscreen.

-You need TWO manuals, one contains the Operating instructions, one contains the Assembly instructions, Theoretical design information, and performance measurements.
+You need THREE manuals, one contains the Operating instructions, one contains the Assembly instructions for the output transformer, and one contains the remaining assembly instructions, theoretical design information, and performance measurements.

 2. Always install the latest firmware revision (see below).